Frequently Asked Questions

-For more information, refer to the SUSE Customer Center User Guide
+For more information, refer to the User Guide.

-After logging in, select the Subscriptions tab, click on the small triangle on the right-hand side of the subscription, Details, and Order History.
+After logging in, select the Subscriptions tab in the top menu, click on the three dots icon on the right-hand side of the subscription, select Details, and then click on Order History.

 Send an e-mail to email@example.com and provide us with as many details as you can.
 We’ll get in contact with you.